Multicultural Identity in a Global World

 We live in a global world.
 We have become internationally conscious to a degree that was unthinkable in previous generations.
-This globalization affects everybody, also children in kindergartens and schools.
+This globalization affects everybody, including children in kindergartens and schools.
 Many children are also brought up in a country different from their parents’ home-country.
-We will, in this course, attempt to probe into the complex matter of Culture and Identity, with special reference to childhood and Education
+We will, in this course, attempt to probe into the complex matter of Culture and Identity, with special reference to Childhood and Education.

-The course treats the concepts of culture and Identity from a theoretical perspective, as well as from a practical point of view.
+The course treats the concepts of Culture and Identity from a theoretical perspective, as well as from a practical point of view.
 The cultural background of the participants will be a vital resource in our discussions.
-The setting of Oslo, as an increasingly multicultural city will also be an arena for contextualisation.
+The setting of Oslo, as an increasingly multicultural city will also be an arena for contextualization.

 - Cultural Identity and Cultural Awareness.